When Plans Fall Apart, Growth Begins

 Leadership at Human Speed: The Case for Going Analog

-Leadership theory evolves in response to crisis.
-Today, technological acceleration and political fragmentation create crises of ethics and morality that existing models cannot fully address.
-Analog Leadership offers not just another style, but a necessary framework for re-grounding leaders at human speed in an era defined by digital overwhelm.
+Analog Leadership offers more than another style of leadership: it’s a necessary framework for re-grounding leaders at human speed in an era defined by digital overwhelm.

 How Companies (& AI) Get Psychological Safety Wrong